-The Food and Drug Administration (FDA) is issuing a new regulation to adjust for inflation the maximum civil money penalty amounts for the various civil money penalty authorities within our jurisdiction.
-We are taking this action to comply with the Federal Civil Penalties Inflation Adjustment Act of 1990 (FCPIAA), as amended.
+The Food and Drug Administration (FDA) is correcting a final rule that published in the Federal Register of July 20, 2004 (69 FR 43299).
+The document issued a regulation to adjust for inflation the maximum civil money penalty amounts for various civil money penalty authorities within our jurisdiction.
+The document published with some errors and this document corrects those errors.

-This rule is effective on September 20, 2004.Start Further Info
+The rule is effective September 20, 2004.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Joyce A. Strong, Office of Policy (HF-27), Food and Drug Administration, 5600 Fishers Lane, Rockville MD, 20857, 301-827-7010.End Further Info End Preamble Start Supplemental Information

 In FR Doc.
 04-16388, appearing on page 43299 in the Federal Register of Tuesday, July 20, 2004, the following corrections are made:

 1. On pages 43301 and 43302, in the last column of the table (in dollars), paragraphs (a)(4), (a)(11), and (a)(12) are corrected to read: 16,500, 1,100, and 330,000, respectively.
 For the convenience of the reader, the table is republished in its entirety: